olbrich/cuke4php/README.md

 ### bin/cuke4php

 * support an option like 'cuke4php --init' which will generate the directory structure and support files necessary to use cuke4php with a php project.
-* autodetect an available port and then use it to run the cuke4php server pass this on to cucumber by setting an environment variable (requires a modification to cucumber)
 * lint check all php files in features directory before starting the cuke4php server

-### Gemfile

-* once the patch for erb templating in .wire files in cucumber is released, we should set a minimum version for it

 Dependencies
 ------------